Documentation

 Given a hospital workforce and a month of shifts, which employee should cover each shift?

-This is not a toy classroom exercise.
-The current public demo ships one serious deterministic dataset:
+The current public demo ships one serious deterministic instance:

 • 50 employees